 Speed Development - more than just running fast

-Mike Leonard explores the important elements in speed development and how they can be applied to meet the demands of your sport
+Mike Leonard explores the crucial elements of speed development and how they can be applied to meet the demands of your sport.

 Energy system for speed

-Energy for absolute speed is supplied by the anaerobic alactic pathway.
+The anaerobic alactic pathway supplies energy for absolute speed.
 The anaerobic (without oxygen) alactic (without lactate) energy system is best challenged as an athlete approaches top speed between 30 and 60 metres while running at 95% to 100% of maximum.

-When applied in the field of sport however this "element of speed" is not enough on its own.
-Genetically our muscles comprise of a certain level of fast/slow twitch fibres, which does not significantly change (although training effects can modify them to a limited extent).
+When applied in the field of sport, however, this "element of speed" is not enough on its own.
+Genetically our muscles comprise a certain level of fast/slow-twitch fibres, which does not significantly change (although training effects can modify them to a limited extent).

 Examples of speed development methods

 SAQ® - speed, agility and quickness of movement.
-Warm up is conducted with a wide array of drills and with the use of equipment (speed ladders, hurdles, cones etc), agility and speed are developed.
-Further details on this method of speed development can be found on the SAQ International web site at http://www.saqinternational.com
+Warm-up is conducted with a wide array of drills and with the use of equipment (speed ladders, hurdles, cones etc.), agility and speed are developed.
+Further details on this method of speed development can be found on the SAQ International web site at https://www.saqinternational.com

-Speed Sessions - On the running we can use a number of different sessions to work purely on speed.
+Speed Sessions - On the running, we can use several different sessions to work purely on speed.
 An example is 2 x 4 x 30 (90%) [3, 10] which means; 2 sets of 4 repetitions of 30 metres at 90% effort with 3 minutes recovery between each repetition and 10 minutes recovery between each set.
-Other sessions can use various distances to add variety but when working on pure speed I work on distances only up to 60m.
+Other sessions can use various distances to add variety, but when working on pure speed, I work on distances only up to 60m.

-Further variations can be brought in with broken runs where the session requires the athlete to sprint at 100% for a given distance e.g. 30m, ease to 80% effort for 30m and then to back to 100% effort for another 30m before slowing down and stopping.
+Further variations can be brought in with broken runs where the session requires the athlete to sprint at 100% for a given distance, e.g. 30m, ease to 80% effort for 30m and then go back to 100% effort for another 30m before slowing down and stopping.
 Progression of this training unit can be with variation in the distances run for each phase.